 What causes the backfire effect?

 In 2006, Brendan Nyhan and Jason Reifler (PDF), two leading researchers of political science, created fake newspaper articles on politically sensitive issues.
-They were written in a way that would support a widespread misconception about a specific idea in US politics.
+They were written in a way that would support a misconception about a specific idea in US politics.

 Once a person had read the fake article they were given an authentic article which outlined a more accurate view of the story.
 One fake article for instance indicated that the US had found weapons of mass destruction (WMDs) in Iraq.
 The genuine article clearly stated that the US never found such weapons in Iraq.

 Participants who had been opposed to the war or who held strong liberal attitudes tended to disagree with the fake story and accepted the second.
 However, those who supported the war and held more conservative beliefs tended to accept the accuracy of the fake article and strongly disagreed with the second.
 Furthermore, after reading the authentic article, conservative leaning participants indicated that they were even more certain than before that Iraq had held WMDs.

 Research by Ipsos suggests the backfire effect is especially problematic when fake or incorrect news is circulated in the public domain.
 The danger here is our tendency to be more likely to accept something as true the more times we are exposed to the same information (see Availability Cascade).

 During the 2016 US election fake news stories circulated on Facebook and other social media platforms.
 The Ipsos survey found that fake news headlines were accepted as true by those who were exposed to them around 75% of the time.